codeandapples/imgupper/README.md

-You can simply plug in your own client ID, everything else is set up for you.
+You can simply plug in your own client ID, everything else has been set up for you.